acm-uiuc/til/_til/git/viewing-a-file-on-another-branch.md

+---
-# Viewing A File On Another Branch
+title: Viewing A File On Another Branch
+category: git
+---

 Sometimes you want to view a file on another branch (without switching branches).
 That is, you want to view the version of that file as it exists